BYU Cougars: Extramural and recognized sports

-Men's lacrosse
+Men's Lacrosse

 The BYU Cougars Men's Lacrosse team currently competes in the Men's Collegiate Lacrosse Association (MCLA) as a member of the Rocky Mountain Lacrosse Conference (RMLC).
-The BYU Lacrosse team was founded in 1975; however, significant records of the team only date back to 1995 when Jason Lamb began his tenure as head coach.
+The BYU Lacrosse team was founded in 1968; however, significant records of the team only date back to 1995 when Jason Lamb began his tenure as head coach.
 The BYU Lacrosse team had four wins and five losses (4–5) in their first season under Coach Lamb, accounting for their only losing season on record.
 The Cougars went 13–3 in his second season and have not had a losing season since.
 The team's worst record since 1995 came in 2006 when they went 12–8, although during the 2006 national tournament they advanced to the Final Four.
 The summer of 2009 brought a coaching change to the lacrosse team when long-time assistant, Matt Schneck took over the reins as the head coach.
 In his second season as head coach, Schneck led the Cougars to their fourth national championship.
 With the 2011 Championship, Schneck became the first person in MCLA History to win a national championship as both player and head coach.
+The Cougars won their sixth National Championship in 2024.

-The Cougars won the MCLA national championship in 1997, 2000, 2007, and 2011.
-The Cougars have won the RMLC championship ten times, capturing the title in 1997–1999, 2001, 2005, 2007, 2008, 2009, 2016 and 2017.
+The Cougars won the MCLA national championship in 1997, 2000, 2007, 2011, 2021 and 2024.
+The Cougars have won the RMLC championship fourteen times, capturing the title in 1997, 1998, 1999, 2001, 2005, 2007, 2008, 2009, 2015, 2016, 2017, 2021, 2022 and 2024.
+Head Coach Matt Schneck and the Cougars completed the 2024 season 19-0, capturing both the RMCL and MCLA Championship and completing the programs first perfect season.